These are some of the most common machine-learning interview questions.

 Using the covariance matrix, PCA calculates the eigenvectors and eigenvalues representing the data's direction and magnitude.
 Lastly, it sorts the values into descending order, with the highest eigenvalues representing the most important features.

 PCA improves model performance and reduces computational costs by reducing the dimensionality of data.
-It can also be used to visualize high-dimensional data by projecting it into smaller spaces.
+It can also visualize high-dimensional data by projecting it into smaller spaces.

 Convolutional Neural Network (CNN) is a deep learning architecture for computer vision tasks.